crysalead/router/README.md

 $router = new Router();
 ```

-Optionally, if your project lives in a sub-folder of your web root you'll need to set a base path using `basePath()` .
+Optionally, if your project lives in a sub-folder of your web root you'll need to set a base path using `basePath()`.
+This base path will be ignored so your routes won't need to be prefixed with it to matches the request path.

 ```php
 $router->basePath('/my/sub/dir');